MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/pagefieldextension/devenv-onlookup-pagefieldextension-trigger.md

 *Text*
 &emsp;Type: [Text](../../methods-auto/text/text-data-type.md)
-Text string entered into the text box and used as the lookup value.
+Specifies a text string entered into the text box and used as the lookup value.

 ## Return Value